adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #116 Going to try and finish up most of it this weekend.
 Still working on wrapping up this weekend.

 #117 Finished all the lectures of Week-6.
+Going to start finishing the rest of the HW for each week now.